Our core values

-We question everything so we can make informed decisions and avoid limiting assumptions.
-For example, when we develop a new business brand, we ask: “What is the opporunity here?” and “How does it fit in with your values?”
-After all, strong brands must be authentic brands.
+We are curious about most things.
+Therefore we question everything so we can make informed decisions.
+For example, when we develop a new business brand, we ask: “What is the opportunity here?”

-A vital ingredient of leadership.
-We inspire confidence in business owners to transform and take their business to the next level through coaching and creating and implementing innovative marketing strategies.
+Inspiration is a vital ingredient of creativity and branding.
+We inspire confidence in brand owners to transform and take their brand to the next level.

 What inspires us?
 Being part of our customers’ success, learning new things, enjoying mother nature (in particular Sunny Worthing beach), Pinterest.